 The best chance the Council had to stop the fairground giveaway failed.
-That best chance was to not pass Bill BL2018-1289 which approves the demolition of certain buildings and structures necessary for the construction of a new Major League Soccer Stadium at the fairgrounds, and
+That best chance was to not pass Bill BL2018-1289 which approves the demolition of certain buildings and structures necessary

-The reason this was the best chance to stop the fairground give away was because this bill required 27 votes to pass Third Reading.
-It passed on Second Reading by a vote of 24 to 7 with 8 abstentions and one not voting.
+with 8 abstentions and one not voting.
 All of the other pieces of legislation regarding the MLS stadium only needed a simple majority.
 Since bill 2018-1289 did not get 27 votes on Second, I thought it might not get them on Third.
 It did.
 The vote was 31 to 8.
 The proponents picked up seven votes!
 Look for a later post and I will list how individual Council members voted.
 The soccer deal gives ten acres of fairground property to the MLS developers for a mixed use development.
 The land is valued at $20.7 million.

 Another bill that I thought might derail the fairground giveaway was Resolution RS2018-1373